Camp Caretaker - Baltimore Yearly Meeting

 Communication Skills: This position requires a functional facility with the English language and the ability to read and interpret documents, such as safety rules, operating and maintenance instructions, and procedure manuals.
 The ability to write routine reports and correspondence, to communicate, to be diplomatic, and to be sensitive to community dynamics are also necessary to do this job effectively.

 Work Environment: While performing the duties of this job, the employee is frequently exposed to outside weather conditions and remote areas.
 The employee is occasionally exposed to moving parts, high precarious places, fumes or airborne particles, and toxic or caustic chemicals.
 The noise levels in the work can range from quiet to loud.
-BYM has a relatively small staff and depends heavily upon volunteers and committee members to accomplish its work.
-Staff members are expected to work cooperatively with volunteers and committee members.
+Weekend work is required.

 Addendum: Additional compensation for duties above and beyond the regular caretaker duties will be offered when special projects are identified, approved, and funded by the CPMC.
 The CPM will oversee this work and its completion.
 No work will be performed or compensated unless previously authorized by the Caretaker’s supervisor(s).